Climate Variability and Health

 How Climate Affects Health

-New York State works to address climate change and protect New Yorkers:
+New York State works to address climate variation and protect New Yorkers:

 - The Climate Leadership and Community Protection Act (Climate Act), which was passed in July of 2019, is among the most ambitious climate laws in the nation.
 The Climate Act aims to reduce greenhouse gases from 1990 levels by 40% by 2030 and at least 85% by 2050 by increasing renewable energy use and ensuring all communities equitably benefit in the clean energy transition.